-The NJTPA Regional Capital Investment Strategy targets the largest portion of funding, more than 55 percent, to system preservation, of which half is devoted to maintenance and preservation of the transit system.
-The NJTPA FY 2026-2029 TIP dedicates more than \$5 billion over the four-year period toward NJ TRANSIT preservation projects and programs.
-This represents approximately 30 percent of the total four-year program.
-An additional \$7.6 billion has been assigned to these projects for the "unconstrained" period of FY 2030 - FY 2035.
+The NJTPA Regional Capital Investment Strategy targets the largest portion of funding, more than 35 percent, to transit maintenance and preservation.
+The NJTPA FY 2024-2027 TIP dedicates more than \$5 billion over the four-year period toward NJ TRANSIT preservation projects and programs.
+This represents approximately 45 percent of the total four-year program.
+An additional \$7.6 billion has been assigned to these projects for the "unconstrained" period of FY 2028 - FY 2033.